 At a Glance

-Jobscan provides a powerful set of tools to help build your resume by checking it against certain Applicant Tracking System criteria.
+Jobscan provides a powerful job search tool for job seekers to help build your resume by checking it against certain Applicant Tracking System criteria.
 These systems are used by employers to automatically select qualified applicants before a human even sees the resume.
-With Jobscan you upload your resume along with the job posting you want to apply for, and they provide information about how likely you are to get an interview.
+With Jobscan you upload your resume along with the job posting and job description you are applying for, and they provide information about how likely you are to get an interview.
 This is a different take than most resume builders out there that don’t give as much detail from an employer’s perspective.
 In recent years they’ve added a significant number of tools, including their own resume builder.
 They also have a free trial so you can get started with no risk.

-After this you will need upgrade to one of their premium plans.
+After this you will need to upgrade to one of their premium plans.

 One Month Free – $89/ 3 months – This plan comes with a one month free trial and costs $89.95 for every 3 month period afterwards.
 It allows for cancellation anytime during the free trial period.
 You also have the option to pay on a monthly basis but you do not get the free month.